 Giant turtles out to get him, creepy crabs are right behind

-Fighter flies, jeepers, yipes!
+Fighter Flies, jeepers, yipes!

 They're all comin' out the pipes!
-Luigi: Mario, where are you?!

-Mario and Luigi, the Mario Brothers, must try to get rid of Shellcreepers (turtles), Sidesteppers (crabs, which need to be hit twice), and Fighterflies (flies, which can be defeated only while they touch the platform) that come pouring out of the waterworks.
+Mario and Luigi, the Mario Brothers, must try to get rid of Shellcreepers (turtles), Sidesteppers (crabs, which need to be hit twice), and Fighter Flies (flies, which can be defeated only while they touch the platform) that come pouring out of the waterworks.
 Hit the floor beneath them to flip them over, then kick them into the water.
 Collect coins for bonus.

-(renamed Freezies in the NES version) will come out and freeze the platforms, making your traction very poor.
+Later, the Slipice (renamed Freezies in the NES version) will come out and freeze the platforms, making your traction very poor.
 As the game progresses, water drops hang below the platforms and freeze into deadly icicles, which fall soon after. note

 Keep track of the green fireballs as they will appear more frequently.
 The red fireball can also be a menace.
 If need be, you can hit the fireballs from below when they touch the platform.
 Beware of hitting the red fireball.
 It rapidly reappears and moves much faster.